Job Scheduler

 Job Design

-- Context Awareness: Always respect the context for cancellation
+- Context Awareness: Respect context for cancellation

-- Timeouts: Consider adding timeouts for long-running operations
+- Timeouts: Add timeouts for long-running operations

-- Logging: Use structured logging with relevant context
+- Logging: Use context-aware structured logging (e.g.,

 Example: Idempotent Job